Law and order without government

 - “Good” and “value” are inherently relational concepts; to be good or valuable is to be good for or valuable to someone.
 After all, normative concepts are action-guiding concepts, and thus are meaningless except in the context of an agent whose actions are to be guided.

-- Thus, each of us implicitly seeks goods that are both objective (i.e, not simply a function of one’s subjective preferences) and agent-relative (i.e., not intrinsic impersonal goods, but ones that are goods for oneself).
+- Thus, each of us implicitly seeks goods that are both objective (that is, not simply a function of one’s subjective preferences) and agent-relative (that is, not intrinsic impersonal goods, but ones that are goods for oneself).

 - A living organism — be it an azalea or an accountant — cannot be fully explained without appeal to that organism’s “natural ends” or goals.
 As Darwin himself realised, this teleological approach is only buttressed, not discredited, by the theory of evolution through natural selection.
 Such natural ends provide the content to the objective, agent-relative goods our desires commit us to seeking.